arachid1/soundofnavi/trainers/README.md

 Finally, we must talk about the role of some of the components necessary for training.

-The first is models/conv/modules, which will be covered in a section below.
+A) The first is models/conv/modules, which will be covered in a section below.

-The second is parameters.py, which resides inside modules/main, and is a super important file.
+B) The second is parameters.py, which resides inside modules/main, and is a super important file.
 Think of it as an object accessible everywhere to extract virtually ANY parameter from a long list in a synchronized way.
 For example, it allows me to access parameters.sr inside train$.py BUT also inside my callback.
 Another instance where it's critical is, every time we run launch_job (and therefore initialize_job), it updates the job_id parameter to reflect the current job being executed, and the appropriate paths, etc.

-The last is helpers.py, which contains all
+C) the third is models.
+You can write your model inside train$.py, but I'd recommend importing a a model from modules/models.py Models.py has access to inside core.py, which has thecustom mixednet layers, inverted residual layers, etc, so you HAVE to write inside models.py for those elements.

+4) More to come on augmentation

-Last note: careful with GPUs vs non-GPUs runs implementation but that should all be debuggable in train$.py parameters.py and helpers.py inside modules. pneumonia only models/core/gpu
+Last note: careful with GPUs vs non-GPUs runs implementation but that should all be debuggable in train$.py

 # Backbone of our (still unnamed) audio library...

-Coming soon (as of 11/23)
+Coming soon